The Masked Singer (Belgian TV series): Ratings

 The series was very successful.
 The first episode was watched by more than one million viewers.
 The second episode got the highest rating for broadcaster VTM in five years.
 The 7th episode broke the record of highest rating for VTM since the rating started to be recorded in 1997.
 The episode had 1.7 million viewers.
 The final established a record with more than 2 million viewers, the highest rating for VTM in 20 years.
+The Masked Singer was the best-watched program of 2020 in Flanders.
+It was only the fourth time in the history of Flemish television that VTM took the top spot.

 The first episode of the second season was watched by almost 1,4 million viewers.
 With delayed viewers, there were 1,8 million viewers.
 Channel manager Janssen and creative director Parmentier called it an unseen start.
+The second season's finale had 1,209,541 live viewers, making it the best-watched program in 2022.

-The third season season started with almost 2 million viewers, making it the best rates for the show since its debut.
+The third season started with almost 2 million viewers, making it the best rates for the show since its debut.
 So after three seasons, the formula still hadn't worked out.